Shir0kamii/Flask-CSV/README.rst

 It will return a `Response` object with filename set and body containing the CSV data.

-You will better understand with a short example
+You will better understand with a short example.

 .. code-block:: python